wp-plugins/militant-moderates-css-parent-selector-mmps/readme.txt

 Parent Selectors are easy to learn too.
 Converting a standard CSS Selector to a Parent Selector is simply a matter of putting an exclamation mark '!' at the end of the desired Parent Element.

+_**New in 1.2.0**: MMPS now lets you set custom CSS rules that will always be searched for Parent Selectors.
+You may enter both site-wide rules and rules that are specific to each post or page._

 > Complete details are available on the **[MMPS Plugin Home Page](http://www.militantmoderates.org/mmps-quick-start/ "MMPS Quick Start")**

 == Installation ==